 It is unclear exactly why Ringgold was replaced.
 The official reason was, evidently, that he had contracted malaria and was too unwell to continue but other sources claim he began to behave in a strange way that had nothing to with a mosquito bite.
 Indeed, the senior officer who convened the panel which relieved Ringgold of his command is quoted as saying he thought the commander was insane.
 Whatever the truth it appears Ringgold was either unwilling or unable to continue with the survey and he returned to the United States.

 No doubt Richards took a keen interest in what had happened in the American squadron as his own vessel was restocked and repaired.
 He would have been aware that, as the American ships were engaged in the same kind of work in the same waters they were likely to meet again no matter who was in command and was, no doubt, reassured by the presence of a steam frigate flying the stars and stripes.
-For a variety of reasons relationships between the United States and Great Britain were sometimes tense in the 1850s, but on the Chinese coast their navies sometimes worked in concert against their common enemy, the infestation of pirates.
+For a variety of reasons relationships between the United States and Great Britain were occasionally tense in the 1850s, but on the Chinese coast their navies sometimes worked in concert against their common enemy, the infestation of pirates.

 No one quite knew which ships involved in coastwise traffic were pirates and which were not for many predators masqueraded as ordinary coastal traders, revealing themselves when it was too late for their prey to escape.
 These bandit vessels were often well supplied with cannon, sometimes worked together and could be quite prepared to take on a lone warship, even a steam gunboat of the Royal Navy.
 For example, when HMS Hermes, a paddler, chased armed junks which had attacked a British merchant ship on its way from Shanghai to Hong Kong the pirates fought back and fought well, their shots coming close to hitting the bow and the paddle boxes.